HomuraT/ASPBench/README.md

 # ASPBench: Can LLMs Solve ASP Problems?
 Insights from a Benchmarking Study

 This is the code for the paper "Can LLMs Solve ASP Problems?
-Insights from a Benchmarking Study".
+Insights from a Benchmarking Study", accepted to **KR2025** (22nd International Conference on Principles of Knowledge Representation and Reasoning) - In the Wild Track.

 # Install Enviroment